 A recapitalization is different from a business “sale.”
 With a sale, the buyer is typically a ‘strategic’ buyer, or a company in the same or similar industry.
-For instance, both Sage and Ethos, two specialty hospital consolidators, recently announced that they were being sold to NVA.
+For instance, both Sage and Ethos, two specialty hospital consolidators, sold to NVA in 2022.
 These are sales and not recapitalizations since the change is occurring in the management team and not the capital structure.
 NVA’s management team will run the business, in addition to potentially bringing Sage and Ethos employees over to the NVA team as well.
 The current owners and lenders of NVA provided all the capital to buy the businesses, not a new PE firm.
 The owners of Sage and Ethos will receive a lot of money and will not own any of the business going forward.

 In a sale, the integration process is more complex as two organizations are merging together.
 Difficult decisions are made regarding roles, responsibilities, and cost savings.
 In a recapitalization, changes happen at the board level, not within the management team, and the recapitalization process is fairly seamless to the day-to-day business team.